Make

 Make (formerly Integromat) is a visual automation platform that lets you connect apps and services and automate workflows without writing code.
 You build "scenarios" - flowcharts of modules connected by lines - that run on a schedule or in response to triggers.
 Unlike Zapier's linear sequences, Make's visual canvas supports branching logic, loops, error handling, and complex multi-path workflows.

 Make has added AI capabilities throughout its platform: you can call OpenAI, Claude, or Gemini directly as modules in any workflow, process documents with AI, and use its HTTP module to hit any API.
-The result is that Make has become the go-to platform for builders who want serious automation power without managing infrastructure.

 Make has a large community with thousands of pre-built templates.
 For anyone building AI-powered automations that need to talk to real business tools - CRMs, Google Workspace, Slack, databases - Make is one of the strongest options available.